Women in Metal Construction

 Women at METALCON

-At this year’s METALCON in October, women made up over 15% of total attendance, highlighting the growing presence of women in the construction industry.
-The exclusive “Metal and Mimosas” networking event once again reached full capacity, providing a valuable opportunity for women in metal construction to connect with industry leaders and peers.
-Looking ahead to METALCON 2025 in Las Vegas, this popular event will return on Tuesday, October 21.
+For the past few years, women have made up close to 15% of total attendance at METALCON, highlighting the growing presence of women in the metal construction industry.
+METALCON’s exclusive “Metal and Mimosas” networking event provides a valuable opportunity for women in metal construction to connect with industry leaders and peers.
+Looking ahead to METALCON 2026 in Orlando, Florida, October 7-9, this popular event will return once again.
+Metal & Mimosas, a women’s exclusive networking event offers the perfect blend of breakfast, networking and discussion.
+Gather alongside fellow inspiring women who are shaping the industry and join this supportive community that encourages women’s success.
+Sign up to receive show updates and registration information.

 Conclusion

 Women have long been a leading force driving the economy — with their labor force participation and median weekly earnings growing.
-With 2024 further proving this momentum, expect the trend to strengthen in 2025 — especially in traditionally male-dominated industries like construction.
+With 2025 further proving this momentum, expect the trend to strengthen for years to come — especially in traditionally male-dominated industries like construction.

 Share: